anegg0/gr0wing-hugo/content/posts/2014-05-04-emotional-self-reliance.md

 #### Changing the way we think (or trying to)

 Bending our beliefs to our advantage is what self-help is about, to a great extent.
-Some schools advocate for gratitude as a daily practice (your FB timeline is probably full of those statements), other offer methods to &#8220;reprogram&#8221; your mind via positive thinking.
+Some schools advocate for gratitude as a daily practice (your FB timeline is probably full of those statements), other offer methods to "reprogram" your mind via positive thinking.

 A lot of these mental techniques seem to bring results to people coming from all walks of life, but I can&#8217;t really advocate for them as they didn&#8217;t help me that much.
 I discovered that I&#8217;m not alone in that case.

 Actually an increasing number of people report that positive thinking makes it harder for them to face tough times: visualizing an ideal environment full of wonders and love doesn&#8217;t prepare them well for the inevitable waves of personal disaster.
-The worst part is that if they don&#8217;t succeed at feeling better, they blame themselves for not &#8220;programing their mind&#8221; or sending the wrong message to the universe.
+The worst part is that if they don&#8217;t succeed at feeling better, they blame themselves for not "programing their mind" or sending the wrong message to the universe.
 Something is probably missing here&#8230;

 There&#8217;s a simpler approach than trying to scream yourself into satisfaction.**
 **